Singapore Transport Minister Resigns Over Corruption Charges - UrduPoint

 Most of the charges against Iswaran relate to corruption, but he also faces one charge of obstruction of justice.

-Among the accusations, Iswaran allegedly accepted tickets to high-profile sporting events from hotel tycoon Ong Beng Seng, one of Singapore's richest people.
+Among other accusations, he is alleged to have accepted tickets to high-profile sporting events and stage shows from hotel tycoon Ong Beng Seng, one of Singapore's richest people.

 The graft investigation has gripped Singapore, a global financial hub reputed to be among the least corrupt countries in the world.